 Instructions

 - Cook the quinoa: In a medium saucepan, combine rinsed quinoa and water or vegetable broth.
-Bring to a boil, then reduce to a simmer.
-Cover and cook until quinoa is fluffy and liquid is absorbed, about 15 minutes.
-Fluff with a fork and let cool slightly.
+Bring to a boil, then reduce to a simmer, cover, and cook until the grain is tender and liquid is absorbed, about 15 minutes.
+Remove from heat and fluff with a fork; let cool slightly.

-- Prepare the tzatziki: Combine Greek yogurt, grated cucumber, minced garlic, dill, lemon juice, and olive oil in a bowl.
-Stir well, then season with salt and pepper.
-Refrigerate to let flavors meld while you prepare the rest.
+- Prepare the tzatziki: Combine Greek yogurt, grated and drained cucumber, minced garlic, dill, lemon juice, and olive oil in a bowl.
+Stir until smooth, season to taste with salt and pepper, and refrigerate to let flavors meld while you finish the bowl.

-- Chop the vegetables: Dice cucumber, halve cherry tomatoes, slice olives, bell pepper, and red onion.
-Chop fresh parsley and dill.
+- Chop the vegetables: Dice cucumber and bell pepper, halve cherry tomatoes, slice olives and red onion, and chop parsley and dill.
+Keep the components separated until assembly to preserve texture.

-- Assemble the bowl: In a large serving bowl, toss the cooked quinoa with lemon juice, olive oil, parsley, and dill.
-Add the chopped vegetables and olives, gently mixing to combine.
-Season with salt and pepper.
+- Assemble the bowl: Toss cooked quinoa with lemon juice, olive oil, parsley, and dill in a large mixing bowl.
+Add chopped vegetables and olives, then season with salt and pepper; taste and adjust acidity as needed.

 Tips for Success